“I will build my church” (Matthew 16:18).

 I received a note from a young pastor in another state, along with his resume’.
 He said, “I’d be interested in coming to your city to pastor.
 However, I do not want to waste my time on a congregation of self-focused, carnal and complacent church members.
 I feel led to pastor a church poised for growth, where the people want to reach the lost for Jesus.”

-I wrote back, “That would be nice.
-But if we ever have such a church, you’ll have to get in line, friend.
+I wrote back, “If we ever have such a church, you’ll have to get in line, friend.
 Every pastor in the country will be clamoring to go there.”

-It would be nice to serve a church made up of spiritually mature and responsive believers.
+It would be nice to serve no one but spiritually mature and responsive believers.
 It would be heavenly not to have to lead troublesome business meetings where the deacons want to go one direction, the personnel committee another, and the congregation wanting nothing to do with either.

 Most churches I know are not “poised for growth,” but are dealing with issues of one kind or other.

-That’s why God has to “call” pastors to these churches.
-No one knowing what he is doing would voluntarily go to any of them.
+That’s why God has to “call” (and “send”) pastors to these churches.
+No one would voluntarily go to many of them.

-A church up the highway is introverted but should be directed outwardly.
-A church across town is self-centered and as pastor you think it should be focused heavenward and toward people.
-The church down the road is suffering from an inferiority complex or it’s frightened by all the change taking place around it or the dwindling membership has panicked the few remaining leaders, and they are cutting their losses, throwing up fences, and turning the Lord’s church into a fortress where they can hide from life.
+A church up the highway is self-absorbed but should be directed outwardly.
+A church across town is asleep and as pastor you think it should be awake and focused heavenward and toward people.
+The church down the road is suffering from an inferiority complex or is frightened by all the change taking place around it or the dwindling membership has panicked the few remaining leaders, and they are cutting their losses, throwing up fences, and turning the Lord’s church into a fortress where they can hide from life.

-Changing the outlook and atmosphere in a church is your task.
+Changing the outlook and atmosphere in a church is your task, preacher.
 And it is a huge one.

 The easiest thing to do is bury a dying church and start all over.
-And, let’s be honest here, sometimes that has to be done.
+And, let’s be honest, sometimes that has to be done.
 But not always.

 Good news: This ‘changing of church culture’ happens all the time.
 It’s not as rare as you might think.

-A new pastor arrives and sees a sleeping congregation, Bibles with cobwebs from disuse, an underfunded program, and a community in dire need of the Gospel.
-Often, the pastor will note that the building could use a coat of paint, the grounds could be made more attractive, and the community is unaware the church is even there.
+A new pastor arrives and sees a sleeping congregation, Bibles with cobwebs from disuse, underfunded ministries and a community in dire need of the Gospel.
+He may note that the building could use a coat of paint, the grounds could be made more attractive, and the community is unaware the church is even there.
 In many cases, the membership has been preached at and harangued and made to feel guilty about what they are not doing by a succession of previous pastors, but no one has actually led them to become salt and light in that community.

 So, you, the new pastor set out to do just that.